dillpikos/Portable-WeatherStation-PCB-V1.0/README.md

 # PortableWeatherStationPCB
-Weather station PCB project | *Currently in progress: symbols for all components have been made; I need to check wiring next*
+Weather station PCB project | *Currently in progress: custom footprints have been made and schematic has been checked and wried up: next is the PCB editor*